Frank Zappa's musical language

 Of course there's a lot of improvisation going on in Zappa's blues recordings.
 In the example above the lead melody is played by one of the trumpetists.
 Most other blues examples in this study are also better described as diatonic with pentatonic passages than as just pentatonic.

 - "Lost in a whirlpool", opening bars: here I agree that this song isn't simply Dorian.
-This piece can't be uniquely attributed to a single scale, it's neither "strictly" Dorian nor "strictly" minor pentatonic.
+The opening bars of this title have been in this study since the beginning with Zappa soloing in Dorian.
+Otherwise this piece can't be attributed to a single scale, it's neither "strictly" Dorian or Mixolydian, nor "strictly" minor pentatonic.

 - "The world's greatest sinner": opening bars with one blues cycle.
 This one alternates A Mixolydian and Dorian with both C# and C natural turning up.
 Upon I the music isn't pentatonic but hexatonic.